 - Despite being bankrupt and having found Shaun van Eck guilty on 4 charges of gross misconduct, the Knysna Tourism Board never pressed charges and instead paid van Eck R270 000.
 It’s unlikely that that decision could have been made without agreement by Grant Easton and the subsequent approval by Lauren Waring, the most important purse strings in the equation.
 To compound their poor action, they then advanced Tourism another R500 000 of taxpayer’s money.

 Thus the Municipality gave no info to the Public Protector and ensured their position in the cover-up of what really happened at Knysna Tourism.

 And then Lauren Waring and a politician sat with Nan Raturat (a Board member through the whole issue) on a selection committee and chose Greg Vogt, the Chairman of the Board, and the person with the most conflict, as the new CEO of Knysna Tourism.

 The plot thickens in ‘Tourism Truth #3: The Cover-Up’ which will appear either later today or tomorrow morning.

 It is so IMPORTANT that this issue be spread throughout our town, discussed and the matter questioned.
 PLEASE SHARE THIS POST and it’s follow-ups.
 Those of you who are Knysna Tourism members, please ensure that you email your queries (rather than verbal, so that there’s a track record) to Knysna Municipality and Nan Raturat, the Chairperson of the Knysna Tourism Board.
-When addressing the latter, be very clear that she respond ( not Greg Vogt).
+When addressing the latter, be clear that she responds ( not Greg Vogt).